 A little historical perspective of the Chevy

 During the golden age of Marquetry, one of the tools that evolved for making the masterpieces of the time was the carpenters wooden "donkey" or vise as pictured on the left.
 It was comprised of a bench with a foot operated vise to hold the marquetry "packet" as the marquetarian cut it with a small fret saw.
 It evolved over the years; with one of the latter improvements being the addition of a horizontal arm and sliding saw frame as shown on the right.
 Today we know this tool as the "Chevalet de Marqueterie" or "Easel for Marquetry".
 Although produced in quantity during the 17th & 18th centuries, the demand has steeply declined with industrialization and cultural changes.
 Consequently, these tools are no longer commercially produced.
 Today Marquetarians who wish to use the "traditional" marquetry saw have a limited supply of the original machines, and those that have survived can be in disrepair, or if in good condition can demand a premium.
 Other options are to either build one for themselves or hire a woodworker to build one for them.
 Building a "Chevy" is far removed from the delicate art of Marquetry, requiring commercial quality tools, timber working skills, and a substantial investment of one's time.
 Most artisans would prefer cutting veneers instead of timber; and this is where we come in.
 We have developed the kit for those who have neither the time, the tools or the inclination to build their own.
-Our kits are made from choice North American and European hardwoods, and include everything you need to put together a beautiful detailed replica of the originals that were made during the heyday of this remarkable tool.
+Our kits are made from choice European Beech, and include everything you need to put together a beautiful detailed replica of the originals that were made during the heyday of this remarkable tool.

 I'm delighted to offer these unique saws in the spirit of the French phrase found on Patricks bio and blog site: "Ici nous sauvons le passe pour le futur" - "Here we save the past for the future".
-This tool played an important part in the history of Marquetry, and it's modern day presence encourages today's marquetarians to keep the traditional craft alive, preserving and enriching the world of Marquetry.
+This tool played an important part in the history of Marquetry, and its modern day presence encourages today's marquetarians to keep the traditional craft alive, preserving and enriching the world of Marquetry.

 Shown here is the wooden part of the kit ready for shipment.
 All parts are machined, pre-assembled, sanded and packed securely for safe transit.
 Besides the wooden parts shown here, the hardware kit and assembly manual are included.